rodrigo-carrillo/MedVox_LatAm/README.md

 ## Data and Methods:
-- 10 videos (YouTube) depicting medical consultations conducted in Latin America (6 different countries).
+- Ten videos (YouTube) depicting medical consultations conducted in Latin America (6 different countries).
 - Human transcriptions served as the ground truth.
-- Open-source Speech2Text models were tested.
+- Open-source Speech2Text models were tested with the tem videos.
 - The base (vanilla) model which demonstrated the best performance, underwent fine-tuning.
+- Fine-Tuning:
-We utilized the Montreal Forced Aligner (MFA) to generate 10-second clips from the 10 videos that depicted medical consultations in Spanish from Latin America.
-Data augmentation was employed to enhance the dataset (AddGaussianNoise, TimeStretch, PitchShift).
-The augmented data of 10-second clips were utilized in the fine-tuning process, which comprised training, validation, and testing phases in a 70-15-15 ratio.
-The original human-made transcription served as the ground truth.
-Finally, the fine-tuned model was applied to the full videos, similar to the base models.
+-   We utilized the Montreal Forced Aligner (MFA) to generate 10-second clips from the 9 videos that depicted medical consultations in Spanish from Latin America.
+-   Data augmentation was employed to enhance the dataset.
+-   The augmented data of 10-second clips were utilized in the fine-tuning process.
+Per 10-second clip, there were three files.
+-   For internal validation, we used leave-one-out (LOO).
+In each iteration, the 10-second clips from eight videos were used to train the model, and the full-length video not used in training was witheld to compute the validation metrics.
+-   The original human-made transcription served as the ground truth.
+- Finally, the fine-tuned model was applied to one full video.
+The video that was not used at all during the training phase.
+We originally had 10 videos, nine were used during the training with LOO internal validation, whereas one video was never used and reserved for external validation.

 ## Conclusions: